top of page

 When you picture giving birth, what comes to mind?
 A busy hospital ward?
 Beeping machines?
 Midwives rushing around?

-That might be what we’ve seen on telly, but birth doesn’t have to look like that—and for more and more families in the UK, it doesn’t.
-Because here’s the truth: giving birth at home is safe, supported, and seriously worth considering.
+That might be what we’ve seen on telly, but birth doesn’t have to look like that - and for more and more families in the UK, it doesn’t.
+Because research consistently tells us: giving birth at home is safe, supported, and seriously worth considering.

 So, let’s cut through the noise and talk honestly about what it really means to plan a home birth in the UK.